-Wimbledon, women’s quarter-final wrap: Sabalenka reaches first Slam semi; Pliskova, Kerber through
+Wimbledon women’s quarter-final wrap: Sabalenka reaches first Slam semi; Barty, Pliskova, Kerber win

-Aryna Sabalenka reached her first-ever Grand Slam semi-final while Karolina Pliskova made her first at Wimbledon and former champion Angelique Kerber her fourth in the women’s quarter-final matches on Tuesday.
+Aryna Sabalenka reached her first-ever Grand Slam semi-final while Ashleigh Barty and Karolina Pliskova made their first at Wimbledon and former champion Angelique Kerber her fourth in the women’s quarter-final matches on Tuesday.

+World No 1 Barty kept alive her dream of winning the women’s Wimbledon title on the 50th anniversary of fellow indigenous Australian Evonne Goolagong Cawley’s first win by easing into the semi-finals.

+The 25-year-old outclassed unseeded compatriot Ajla Tomljanovic 6-1, 6-3 to set up what promises to be a far more serious test of her ability on Thursday when she faces 2018 champion Angelique Kerber.

 Second seed Sabalenka ended Ons Jabeur’s historic run at Wimbledon, power getting the better of the guile of the Tunisian 6-4, 6-3 in 74 minutes.